tasxatzial/2048-game/README.md

   * `column`: Column of the tile.
   * `value`: The tile value.

 If a key isn't defined, the values will default to those of the classic 2048 game.
-These functions are listed in the files mentioned above under the `original2048` name.
+The corresponding functions are listed in the files mentioned above under the `original2048` name.

 Edit line 31 of [script.js](src/js/script.js) to pass an object in the constructor, then press 'New Game' to generate a game with your options.

+**Note**: If either the `winConditionFnName` or `loseConditionFnName` is modified during gameplay, the changes won't be reflected until the next move.

 ### Board